 5. Validate Your Train and Bus Tickets

 There’s a good chance that you’ll be taking a lot of public transportation on your trip to Italy.
-So when taking them, keep in mind that there are two steps to getting tickets.
+Keep in mind that there are two steps to using public transportation tickets.
 The first step is buying it, and the second is validating it.

 → Save money on train travel in Italy.
 See all Italy Eurail passes here.